OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with the card component of entity value data types.
 An entity value, or [EntityCellValue](/javascript/api/excel/excel.entitycellvalue), is a container for data types and similar to an object in object oriented programming.

-The card component displays as a modal window in the Excel UI and can display additional information contained within an entity value, beyond what's already visible in a cell.
+The card component displays as a modal window in the Excel UI and can show additional information contained within an entity value, beyond what's already visible in a cell.
 This article introduces card properties, layout options for the card, and card data attribution functionality.

-The following screenshot shows an example of an open entity value card for the **Tofu** product from a list of grocery store products.
+The following screenshot shows an example of an open entity value card, in this case for the **Tofu** product from a list of grocery store products.

 :::image type="content" source="../images/excel-data-types-entity-card-tofu.png" alt-text="A screenshot showing an entity value data type with the card window displayed.":::